 A CATI is very similar to paper surveys, except that the researcher punches the gathered responses to a survey link on a computer.
-The researcher cannot alter, or modify the research questions, and has to follow a specific script for the telephonic survey.
+The researcher cannot alter or modify the research questions and must follow a script for the telephonic survey.

-For example, a salon wants to collect customer feedback and decides to give the interview a personal touch.
+For example, a salon wants to collect customer feedback and give the interview a personal touch.
 Instead of sending out survey emails that most customers won’t acknowledge, it chooses to conduct telephonic interviews.

 Here are the advantages of conducting telephonic surveys: